 Compatibility with available power lines

 A typical satellite mission lasts for years, and repairs are uneconomical.
-Occasionally a member at the International Space Station or other entity might attempt to fix an issue, however this is a dangerous feat.
+Occasionally a member of the International Space Station or another entity might attempt to fix an issue, however, this is a dangerous feat.
 Therefore, it’s essential to endeavor for flawless designs that are going to function throughout a satellite’s mission life without any issues.